dustinevan/jogger/job-worker-service-0001.md

   - The loop ends when the job enters one of the `done` states and all the data is read.

 ### Concurrency
 It's likely that mutexes will be needed to protect the internal state of the Job Manager.
-The Job Manager will be the only place where mutexes are used.

 ### Context, Cancellation, and Graceful Shutdown
 - When the server is shutdown, the server needs to be stopped, then all running jobs need to be canceled.